NOC-OI/python-intro-schools/episodes/03-matplotlib.md

 Float numbers 7902230, 1902114, 1902725, 1902724, 1902109, 1902111, 1902110, 1902112, 4903834, 4903656, 6990513 or 2903943 could all be good contenders.
 Some floats will not work because they are missing data and you will ValueError, if this happens try a different float.

-Create a new notebook with the following graphs for you float:
+Create a new notebook with the following graphs for your float:

 * A map showing where it has been
 * A scatter plot of temperature against depth over time